 By the way, there Is No Constitutional Right to Smoke.
 Opponents argue that such smoke-free legislation/laws interfere with individuals' legal rights.
 But legal precedents shows the U.S. Constitution leaves the door wide open for state and local laws limiting smoking including the use of eCigarettes/vaping.
 Why should the use of tobacco be considered a "right" when it is, according to the CDC, the leading cause of preventable disease, disability, and death in the United States?

 There is nothing good, and a whole lot of bad, about smoking.
-While there are a ton of reasons why the sale and use of tobacco products should be banned, it is obvious that smokers are so enslaved by this habit that they won't stop and the manufacturers aren't going to voluntarily stop producing.
+While there are a ton of reasons why the sale and use of tobacco products should be banned, it's obvious that many smokers are so enslaved by this habit that they can't stop and the manufacturers aren't going to voluntarily stop producing.
 Thankfully, many businesses and communities see how detrimental smoking (tobacco and vaping) is and have banned it but it is up to those who care about personal clean air to find ways to ban smoking altogether.